kroll-j/graphserv/doc/usage.rst

 	create-graph GRAPHNAME
 	create a named graphcore instance.
-	graph names may contain only alphabetic characters (a-z A-Z), digits (0-9), hyphens (-) and underscores (_). graph names must start with an alphabetic character.
+	graph names may contain only alphabetic characters (a-z A-Z), digits (0-9), hyphens (-) and underscores (_). graph names must start with an alphabetic character, a hyphen or an underscore.

 use-graph [read] ::